Montrose oil field: Production

 The original processing plant on Montrose A had a nominal capacity of 60,000 barrels of oil per day.
 Water injection was 55,000 barrels per day.
 There were 16 production wellheads, and 4 water injection wells.

-The production of oil (in 1000s barrels) was:There were two Catenary Anchor Leg Mooring (CALM) buoys in 91 metres of water.
+There were two Catenary Anchor Leg Mooring (CALM) buoys in 91 metres of water.
 They were used from 1976 to 1984 to load tankers.
 They were decommissioned in 1984 when the 48 km 14-inch oil export line from Montrose to Forties Charlie was commissioned.

 Montrose was a 'stranded asset' with no nearby export route for gas, the gas was therefore flared.
 A horizontal 455 feet (139 m) long flare bridge was installed between the platform and the flare (57.451336N 1.390825E).
 The bridge was supported by a tripod jacket.

 Redevelopment

 In 1990, Amoco modified the Montrose A processing equipment to receive oil from the then new Arbroath field integrated drilling and production platform.
 The discovery of the Wood oil field entailed the installation of the Wood and Gas Export (WaGE) processing and compression module on Montrose A and a new 6-inch pipeline delivered gas into the CATS offshore pipeline on Arbroath.

 Three new fields – Godwin, Cayley and Shaw – were discovered in the Montrose area.
 Additional process facilities were required to develop these fields.
 Details of the field were as follows: